grincc/hub/wishlist.md

 4. libsecp fork update
    *-not updated, last commit to libsecp was 5 years ago*
 5. safe cancel*
-   *WIP, not merged https://github.com/mimblewimble/grin-rfcs/pull/71, part of Grin GUI?*
+   *WIP, not merged yet in the stable release https://github.com/mimblewimble/grin-rfcs/pull/71, will be part of Grin GUI and new grin-wallet stable release*

 ## Important